Michigan Schedule of Business Activity Protected Under Public Law 86-272

 Historical Past-Year Versions of Michigan Form 4586

-We have a total of twelve past-year versions of Form 4586 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of thirteen past-year versions of Form 4586 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 4586, 2020 Michigan Business Tax Schedule of Business Activity Protected Under Public Law 86-272